AnkurCloudNeu/webapp/README.md

 <h3> Clone the repository</h3>
 git clone git@github.com:AnkurCloudNeu/webapp.git

-# Instructions for Running the SpringBoot Project
+# Instructions for Running the Asp.net core web api Project
 1. Open Terminal.
 2. First we need to run migration to create database on server, for that run these two commands.
-First, dotnet ef migrations add InitialCreate.
-After runnung this command successfully, run dotnet ef database update.
+First, "dotnet ef migrations add InitialCreate".
+3. After running this command successfully, run "dotnet ef database update".
-3. Once db gets created, Run "dotnet run" command to run the API project.
+4. Once db gets created, Run "dotnet run" command to run the API project.
-4. To test whether your api is running, open postman.
+5. To test whether your api is running, open postman.
 The endpoint is http://localhost:5215/healthz.
 Note: We are using Dotnet core 5.0 for running the application.

 # Key highlights